Is Palliative Care One Step Away From Hospice

+While the two share a focus on comfort, compassion, and improving quality of life, they serve patients in different stages of illness and with different goals in mind.
 In this article, we’ll explore the differences between palliative and hospice care, and how to know when it’s time to make the transition from one to the other.
-Is palliative care one step away from hospice?

 What Is Palliative Care?

 This type of care also helps families understand what to expect as the illness progresses.
 Palliative care is focused on improving quality of life for both patients and their families.
 It emphasizes symptom management, emotional support, communication between patient and providers, and advanced planning for end-of-life decisions.
-By providing this kind of support throughout the patient’s journey with serious illness, palliative care can help reduce suffering while preserving dignity.
-With this understanding in mind, let us now take a look at what hospice care entails.

 What Is Hospice Care